ahtee/best-practices/react.md

 __What prerequisite knowledge do I need to know before using React?__ :question:

 Most React boilerplate projects - like __Create-React-App__ from the Facebook React core team, __Next.js__ from Now, or __Gatsby__ - use modern JavaScript features developed by an elite committee named [TC39](https://www.ecma-international.org/memento/tc39-rf-tg.htm) that aren't available in vanilla JavaScript, because vanilla JavaScript doesn't understand the syntax.
 The committee looks for ways to improve developer's experience in JavaScript development.

+It is important you learn and understand ECMAScript 2015 (ES6) syntax, because this syntax is shown in the React documentation, code examples, component packages, and questions on StackOverflow.

 __Why transpile new JavaScript into Vanilla JavaScript?__ 🍦